Toronto School of Theology: Programs

-The seven member colleges of the Toronto School of Theology (TST) offer basic degrees, master's degrees, and doctoral degrees in theology.
+The seven member colleges of the Toronto School of Theology offer basic degrees, master's degrees, and doctoral degrees in theology.

 The majority of TST's degrees are awarded conjointly by a TST member college and the University of Toronto, while a few degrees, certificates and diplomas are solely awarded by a TST member college.

-Basic Degrees
+Basic degrees

-The following degrees are offered conjointly by the Toronto School of Theology (TST) member colleges and the University of Toronto.
+The following degrees are offered conjointly by Toronto School of Theology member colleges and the University of Toronto.
 The degrees are listed below according to the categories of the Association for Theological Schools.